gabrieltheodoropoulos/GTCodable/Readme.md

 func describeSelf() -> String
 ```

-GTCodable protocol contains some additional private functions that perform important work behind the scenes, but there’s no need to be listed here as they are not publicly available.
+GTCodable protocol contains some additional private functions that perform important work behind the scenes, but there’s no need to be listed here as they are used internally by the protocol only.

 Using GTCodable